German Literature, History, Cinema, Arts

 Binet, Laurent: HHhH.
 Translated from the French by Sam Taylor.
 Farrar, Straus and Giroux.
 New York: 2012.
 First American Edition.
 8vo.
 Boards.
 Pp. 330.
 Fine copy in dj.
 Originally published by Éditions Grasset et Fasquelle (Paris: 2009). $14.00

 The title of this ‘novel’ comes from a remark made about Reinhard Heydrich: Himmlers Hirn heißt Heydrich [Himmler's brain is called Heydrich] The author explains by telling us, with little elaboration, that two girlfriends, the beautiful young Aurélia and the gorgeous Natacha, encouraged his interest in the May 1942 assassination of the Reichsprotektor.
 So he took up watching DVDs and a lot of TV—he was glued to the History Channel.
 The result is rather hard to take, and frankly I do not understand why the book won the Prix Goncourt du Premier Roman.
+Inevitably a film was made, and not surprisingly it is wildly inaccurate.

-However, if you are interested in the story of what happened to Heydrich, I can recommend the documentary film described below and Robert Gerwarth's Hitler's Hangman (Yale University Press: 2011), copies of which I hope to offer here at some point.
+However, if you are interested in the story of what happened to Heydrich, I can recommend the documentary film, SS-3, described below and Robert Gerwarth's Hitler's Hangman (Yale University Press: 2011), copies of which I hope to offer here at some point.
 In this regard I might mentioned how my own interest developed.
 In 1965 I had the good fortune to visit Prague.
 It was only twenty years after the end of the War when the city and time itself seemed frozen.
 With a Czech friend I went to the church on Resslova Street where the dénouement of Heydrich's assassination had played out.
 In those days the church was closed to visitors—the Communists in control were particularly sensitive to reminders of resistance.
 But 25 years later when things had changed considerably, I returned to Prague, met my friend again and together we were able to go in and see the bullet-scarred Crypt where the assassins had perished.
 As it happened President Vaclav Havel had been there only a week before and had left a wreath.
 There was nothing I could do to match this gesture, but it was a very poignant experience for us both finally to see a place that is sacred in the Czech memory.

 Bock, Claus Victor: Untergetaucht unter Freunden, Ein Bericht 1942 Amsterdam [Immersed Amongst Friends, A Report 1942 Amsterdam].
 Castrum Peregrini Press.
 Amsterdam: 1989.
 First edition.
 8vo.
 Paper-bound.
 Pp. 164.
 Namenverzeichnis [Index of Names].
 Inhalt [Index].
 Text in German.
 Covers a bit darkened, else fine. $40.00